-6. BIIAB Level 2 Certificate in Licensed Hospitality Skills Rules of Combination (ROC) and Structure o Mandatory group A credit: 15 o Optional Group B minimum 2 units and 8 credits
+BIIAB Level 2 Certificate Licensed Hospitality Skills Rules of Combination (RoC)

-To achieve the BIIAB Level 2 Certificate in Licensed Hospitality Skills learners must gain a total of 29 credits.
+To achieve the BIIAB Level 2 Certificate in Licensed Hospitality Skills learners must gain a total of 29 credit.
 This must consist of:

-• Minimum total credit: 29

-Optional Group C minimum 2 units and 6 credits

-• A minimum of 20 credits must be achieved through the completion of units at Level 2 and above.
+- Minimum total credit: 29 - Mandatory Group A credit: 15 - o Optional Group B minimum 2 units and 8 credits - o Optional Group C minimum 2 units and 6 credits - A minimum of 20 credit must be achieved through the completion of units at Level 2 and above - GLH: 221TQT: 290

-• GLH: 221

-TQT: 278

-The qualification has been developed based upon industry feedback as to the fundamental skills required for the sector at the level.
+The qualification has been developed based upon industry feedback as the fundamental knowledge required to work in the sector at the level.